top of page

-Rising majestically along the Uganda-Kenya border, Mount Elgon is one of East Africa’s most breathtaking and least explored natural wonders.
-An extinct volcano with the largest volcanic base in the world, Mount Elgon is a treasure trove of scenic beauty, rich biodiversity, ancient caves, waterfalls, and panoramic peaks.
+Rising majestically along the Uganda-Kenya border, Mount Elgon National Park is one of East Africa’s most breathtaking and least explored natural wonders.
+The Mountain is an extinct volcano with the largest volcanic base in the world, Mount Elgon is a treasure trove of scenic beauty, rich biodiversity, ancient caves, waterfalls, and panoramic peaks.
 Whether you're a seasoned trekker or a curious nature enthusiast, the mountain offers an unforgettable journey into the heart of East Africa’s wild highlands.

-On this page is Mount Elgon Trekking Information.
+On this page Mount Elgon National Park Trekking guide.
 You will discover guided hiking tours that range from day trips to multi-day expeditions.
 Learn what to experience on the different trails of Mount Elgon—from spotting unique wildlife in the montane forests to standing at the edge of the stunning Wagagai Peak.
 We’ll also show you how to get there, where to stay, how to plan and prepare for your hike, and how to book your tour with trusted local operators.

 About Mount Elgon Hiking